 There are beetles in the Philippines that I’ve never seen anywhere else in the world and I’d be lying if I told you I could name any of them.
 There are also beetles in the Philippines who could be considered illegal aliens from the United States, hitching rides on cargo ships and airplanes.
 Of course, I’m sure they come from other places as well, like Korea, Japan and China.

 Interestingly, a bilas of mine (a sister-in-law’s husband) has a sister who was given the nickname of “Ubang” when she was young, which is short for salagubang.
 It took me a while to figure out it was because she was afraid of beetles when she was young, not because she looks like one (she doesn’t, of course).

-There really isn’t any way to control these little beasties without causing environmental damage.
-They won’t normally go where people are unless they’re seeking a new food source (certain plants and trees).
+There really isn’t any way to control these little creatures without causing environmental damage.
+They won’t normally go where people go unless they’re seeking a new food source (certain plants and trees).
 They usually only get into houses when people leave their doors open.
-The uwang is too big to fit under the bottom of most doors when the doors are closed.
+The uwang is too big to fit under the bottom of most doors when the doors are properly closed.

 It’s important to have bug screens on windows and trust me, you can find houses in the Philippines with window frames only, without windows or screens in the frames.
-During the cool months, windows aren’t important, but bug screens are always important and not just to keep beetles out.
+During the cool months, windows aren’t that important, but bug screens are always important and not just to keep beetles out.
 I’m also talking about mosquitoes, dragonflies and praying mantises, all of which have entered my house when doors or windows were open.

 Years ago, one of my young nieces (a teenager today) was jumping around hysterically, crying and whining at the same time.
 It took a minute or more to realize which of the beetles had attached it to the backside of the t-shirt she was wearing.
 Removing her t-shirt from her body was far easier than removing the uwang from her t-shirt.
 It didn’t want to let go.